-Homeworks: 20% Midterm Exam: 25% (February 14 th , 7:30-9:17 pm) Laboratory: 30% Final Project: 25% (April 23 rd , 7:00-10:00 pm)
+Homeworks: 20% Midterm Exam: 25% (February 20 th , 7:30-9:17 pm) Laboratory: 30% Final Project: 25% (April 23 rd , 7:00-10:00 pm)

-- Homeworks: Homework assignments are meant to strengthen your conceptual understanding of the topics.
-Completing homework assignments is a key component of this course as it will help students master the course material and prepare them for the exams. - Homeworks will be posted according to the schedule (green rectangles).
+Homeworks: Homework assignments are meant to strengthen your conceptual understanding of the topics.
+Completing homework assignments is a key component of this course as it will help students master the course material and prepare them for the exams.

+Homeworks will be posted according to the schedule (green rectangles).
 Students have one week to turn in the completed assignments in class.
-Late submissions are NOT accepted. - Midterm Exam: Closed-books, closed-notes, in-class exams.
+Late submissions are NOT accepted.

+- Midterm Exam: Closed-books, closed-notes, in-class exams.
 Students are not allowed to take the exams neither before nor after the exam date.
 Make-up exams are given only under extreme circumstances (e.g.: medical emergency, jury duty). - Laboratory: This important component of the class will reinforce your understanding of the topics.
-There will be six (6) labs throughout the semester. - TAs will be present every week during the regularly scheduled laboratory times.
-Students can work during those times or at any other time and place. - Students have one week to complete the lab assignments and have them checked off by the TA. - Final Project: Students will work in groups (up to 4) in a Final Project.
+There will be six (6) labs throughout the semester.

+TAs will be present every week during the regularly scheduled laboratory times.
+Students can work during those times or at any other time and place.

+Depending on the lab assignment, students have 1 or 2 weeks to complete them and have them checked off by the TA.

+• Final Project: Students will work in groups (up to 4) in a Final Project.
 Each group will prepare an oral presentation and submit a final report.
 Presentations will take place on April 23th.